hamvocke/hamvocke.github.io/_posts/2023-03-08-path-to-production.md

 ## Footnotes

-[^1]: you're probably making a few people very upset.
+[^1]: get ready for people with their pitchforks.
+Don't say you haven't been warned!
 [DevOps is not a title](https://dzone.com/articles/devops-is-not-a-title-it-is-a-philosophy).